llm-bible/llm-bible.github.io/_publications/hunter2024kallini.markdown

 bibkey: hunter2024kallini
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.12271"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'GPT', 'Ethics and Bias', 'ACL', 'Applications']
+tags: ['GPT', 'Applications', 'Ethics and Bias', 'Model Architecture', 'Reinforcement Learning', 'ACL', 'Training Techniques']
 ---
 A central goal of linguistic theory is to find a precise characterization of the notion "possible human language", in the form of a computational device